Burton, British Columbia

 Burton is a settlement on the east shore of Lower Arrow Lake in the West Kootenay region of southeastern British Columbia.

-Before European contact, Burton was known as Xaieken, a large village of Sinixt first nations people.
-Inadequate archeological research of the area exists to support several First Nations claims.
-Burton arose in the 1890s when gold was found at Cariboo Creek, a steamboat stop.
+Inadequate archeological evidence in the area exists to support several First Nations claims.
+Burton arose in the 1890s, then called Trout Creek, when gold was found at Caribou Creek, one of two creeks flowing out into Lower Arrow Lake at this location (the other is Burton Creek) and the name of a steamboat stop.
 The community was named for Arthur Burton who received his brother's pre-emption (Reuben & Byron Burton) when they left the area.
 Arriving miners and farmers spurred development.
 Served by CPR sternwheeler boats for many years until 1954, BC Highway 6 is now the main means of access.
 Tug boats still ply the lake towing log booms and barges.